LakinduQA/sqe_cw/docs/presentation/PROJECT-OVERVIEW.md

 ### Why GO?

-1. No Critical or High severity bugs
+1. No Critical severity bugs
 2. 98.6% pass rate (above 95% threshold)
-3. All core features work correctly
+3. Core features work correctly for most products
-4. The 1 bug doesn't block users from shopping
+4. The High severity bug affects limited products only

 ### Conditions

-1. Log DEF-001 for future fix
+1. Prioritize DEF-004 (High) for next sprint
+2. Log all 4 defects in backlog
-2. Document as known issue
+3. Document as known issues
-3. Monitor for user complaints
+4. Monitor for user complaints

 ---